CariWatterton/ReadSpeakerDemo/README.md

 It shows off a variety of different voices and includes ways to set up common settings players who use screen readers would expect to have access to (speed and pitch).

 ### What can I do with this project?
 This is a knowledge sharing project.
 It's whole purpose is to give you the tools and knowledge to make games more accessible using the ReadSpeaker plugin.
 You can use the blueprint code you find here as a base, directly copy, modify and redistribute as you please.
 Keep in mind the ReadSpeaker plugin included here is their free demo version which includes an audio watermark while the speech occurs.
 If releasing a game, you would get in touch to pay for a license to the non-audio watermarked version.
-This is great because it means you get full access to all of the functionality and voices of the plugin for as long as you like, and only have to worry about a license fee when you go to release. https://www.readspeaker.com/applications/gaming/
+This means you get full access to all of the functionality and voices of the plugin for as long as you like, and only have to worry about a license fee when you go to release. https://www.readspeaker.com/applications/gaming/